More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 GPU Benchmark

-Free online GPU benchmark tool.
-Test your graphics card performance with WebGL rendering, shader computations, particle simulations, and 3D graphics.
-Measure GPU speed, FPS, and rendering capabilities.
+Test graphics card performance with WebGL2 rendering, shader computations, particle simulations and 3D graphics.
+Measure GPU speed, FPS and export results.

 GPU Information